mk-fg/fgtk/README.rst

 libnacl-encrypted packets, decrypts (name, addr) tuples from there, checking that:

+- Public key of the sender is in -a/--auth-key list.
 - Name doesn't resolve to same IP already, among any others (-c/--check option).
 - Name has one of the allowed domain suffixes (-d/--update option).

-And if both conditions pass, as well as implicit auth via crypto, then it sends request to specified DNS service API to update address for name, with several retries on any fails (-r/--retry option) and rate-limiting, as well as --debug logging.
+If all these pass, specified DNS service API is used to update address for name, with several retries on any fails (-r/--retry option) and rate-limiting, as well as --debug logging.